 How do I use the data once I get it?

 Manipulation of the data described above requires software which is not provided by the Elections Office.
 Elections Office personnel can provide only very limited support for questions and problems.
 It is highly recommended that you consult someone with computer expertise prior to placing your order to determine exactly what hardware, software and data you will need.

 Here is an example of how to use the data in Microsoft Excel and Word, although these programs may not be the best to use in all circumstances.

 When can map orders be picked up?

-Orders are processed in the order they are received.
+Map orders are processed in the order they are received.
 Pickup times will vary, depending upon how many requests are currently in the queue.
-The information is current as of 5:00 PM on the date of your request.
-Voter history information for an election is generally available within 15 days following the election.
+Our office claims responsibility for only the precinct boundary information displayed, accurate on the date of the printing.

 How much does voter registration data cost?